NinnOgTonic/python-4.0/Demo/tix/README.txt

 	2) Tix widgets are represented by classes in Python.
 Sub-widgets are members of the mega-widget class.
-For example, if a particular TixWidget (e.g. ScrolledText) has an embedded widget (Text in this case), it is possible to call the methods of the child directly.
+For example, if a particular TixWidget (e.g. ScrolledText) has an embedded widget (Text in that case), it is possible to call the methods of the child directly.
 	3) The members of the class are created automatically.
 In the case of widgets like ButtonBox, the members are added dynamically.